RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

   - One reason for this is because of how JSX is compiled, `if/else` statements can't be inserted directly into JSX code.
 You might have noticed this a couple challenges ago — when an `if/else` statement was required, it was always outside the `return` statement.
   - Ternary expressions can be an excellent alternative if you want to implement conditional logic within your JSX.
 Recall that a ternary operator has three parts, but you can combine several ternary expressions together.
 Here's the basic syntax:
     `condition ? expressionIfTrue : expressionIfFalse;`
+- Using props to conditionally render code is very common with React developers — that is, they use the value of a given prop to automatically make decisions about what to render.